BadFactor/RUF/README.md

 Exchange File Format, written in secured Rustlang!

 The name comes from "to be rough"!
-It should say or mean that it is hard, strong & flexible!
+But i would say, because of that it is written in Rustlang and universally applicable and a file format, Why not, "R for Rust" "U for Universal" & "F for File" It should say or mean that it is hard, strong & flexible!

 ## GOALS